jhaytaslim/maartly/frontend/docs/QUICK_INTEGRATION_TEST.md

 ---

-**Congratulations!** Your Martly system is fully integrated and ready for development! 🎊
+**Congratulations!** Your Maartly system is fully integrated and ready for development! 🎊

 *Smart Sales.
 Simple Control.*